UW Font Transition

 Additional options:

-If you prefer, you can instead link to the CSS font file in an AWS CloudFront CDN maintained by University Marketing.
+If you prefer, you can instead link to the CSS font file in an AWS CloudFront CDN maintained by the Office of Strategic Communication.
 If you do, be sure to include the crossorigin attribute:

 <link rel="stylesheet" crossorigin href="https://cdn.wisc.cloud/fonts/uw-rh/0.0.1/fonts.css">